Top Cheri: Musical career

-She didn't realize she was cut out for a music career because of it.
-Getting into the industry, the singer went to perform in German.
+Top Cheri initially performed in German.
 She has won several SANLAM and MTC Awards.
 Her most recent was the Namibian song of the year in August 2020.

 Projects

-The 'Omapendafule' hitmaker came up with a event, which was slated for 3 December 2022 at the Doc Jubber fields in Olympia, Windhoek, was a platform for young children to showcase their talent in singing, dancing and acting.
+The 'Omapendafule' hitmaker came up with an event, which was slated for 3 December 2022 at the Doc Jubber fields in Olympia, Windhoek, which was a platform for young children to showcase their talent in singing, dancing, and acting.
 The event aimed at encouraging young people to become entrepreneurs, through the addition of stalls.